chvikas/nlsi_sql/README.md

 # Natural Language Database Search

 This project is a Streamlit-based web application that allows users to query a PostgreSQL database using natural language.
-It leverages AI-powered SQL generation (via the Grok API from xAI), vector embeddings for similarity search (using SentenceTransformers), and a hybrid search approach to provide accurate and user-friendly database querying capabilities.
+It leverages AI-powered SQL generation (via DeepSeek R1 using Groq API), vector embeddings for similarity search (using SentenceTransformers), and a hybrid search approach to provide accurate and user-friendly database querying capabilities.

 The application supports querying a database with tables for `employees`, `departments`, `orders`, and `products`, with relationships and embedded vector representations for enhanced search functionality.